alexa-labs/skill-workshop-smart-city/Module 4 - Add new intent - MoneyMetricsIntent/README.md

 ## Part 2: Update Code

-1. Select the Code tab in the top menu.
+**Step 4.2.1.** Select the Code tab in the top menu.

-2. **Add new intent handler for MoneyMetricsIntent**, and respond back with placeholder speech of - *"You asked what department did we spend the {least/most} money on.
+**Step 4.2.2.** **Add new intent handler for MoneyMetricsIntent**, and respond back with placeholder speech of - *"You asked what department did we spend the {least/most} money on.
 Let's find the data in the next step by querying the Las Vegas Open Data API"*

 **Add code for MoneyMetricsIntentHandler**: Copy the code below, and paste just under MoneySpentIntentHandler.